 Did you know our founder, Mark Andrews, actually built the first modern tape press in his garage?
 With his inguinity and innovation at the core of Mark Andy, our staff maintains a deep understanding of flexographic printing and our equipment excels in the art of web handling, but that only scratches the surface of what Mark Andy, traditionally a flexo press manufacturer, is capable of doing.

 Mark Andy’s first innovation was a 1956 tape press built by founder, Mark Andrews in Kirkwood, MO.

 In recent years, our team of experts has helped transform the industry and the modern face of flexo through advancements in our hybrid portfolio.

 Hybrids balance the best of both worlds: a trusted flexographic platform and award winning digital print system.
 Digital hybrids are an evolution of flexo success and the optimal solution for increasing demands for shorter run lengths.

 With over 70 digital hybrid press sales worldwide, Mark Andy is proud to be leading the way in helping converters understand the digital evolution.

 There is no denying flexography has a stable place in the industry, but the future of flexo isn’t the humble tape press from our infancy, rather the intuitive digital hybrids engineered in the last few years.

 As a print provider, labeling and packaging is what you live and breathe every day.
 Instead of getting hung up on the technical nuances of digital print, it’s key to understand true value lies in the final product; high-quality output that is printed, converted and finished profitably in a single pass.

 About the Author

-Chandler Davis is an Associate Marketing Specialist at Mark Andy based out of the company’s global headquarters in Saint Louis, MO.
+Chandler Davis is a Marketing Specialist at Mark Andy based out of the company’s global headquarters in Saint Louis, MO.
 She is a University of Missouri graduate with a passion for social media, packaging design, and all things printing.